HIV/AIDS History & Early HIV Crisis in the United States

 AIDS is the leading cause of death in southern Africa.
-Sub-Saharan Africa makes up one-tenth of the world's population, but two-thirds of the HIV-positive population and more than 80% of all AIDS deaths occur in this region.
-In 1999, nearly 70% of the 5.6 million new cases of HIV infection occurred in sub-Saharan Africa.
+Sub-Saharan Africa makes up one-tenth of the world's population, but two-thirds of the HIV-positive population and more than 80 percent of all AIDS deaths occur in this region.
+In 1999, nearly 70 percent of the 5.6 million new cases of HIV infection occurred in sub-Saharan Africa.

 Further, the strict regimen that the drugs require often demands a drastic change in lifestyle that is difficult for many people.
 Even more basic than medicine, many HIV-infected Africans are undernourished and hungry.
 Getting food to these people may be even more important than providing medications.

 Various factors have contributed to the current AIDS crisis in Africa, including the following: